Skip to Content

 birding tips for maximizing your scope

-Here’s what you need to know to get the most out of your scope every time you head outdoors.
+Here’s what experienced birders do to get the most out of every session.

 Setting Up for Optimal Viewing